-Located south of the ancient agora of Thessaloniki, towards the center of the old city, is the Church of Panagia Chalkeon, an 11th century church.
+Panagia Chalkeon (Παναγία τῶν Χαλκέων) is an 11th century church located south of the ancient agora of Thessaloniki near the center of the old city.
 It is one of the 15 Paleochristian and Byzantine Monuments of Thessaloniki that were included in the UNESCO World Heritage List in 1988.

 The Byzantine name of the Panagia Chalkeon is not known; this name echoes the Turkish designation Kazancilar Camii, deriving from the fact that from the Byzantine period until the present day there have been copper-smith's workshops around the church.
 The Byzantine church was probably called Panagia Chalkoprateion, like the church of that name in Constantinople.
 According to the founder's inscription on the lintel of the west entrance, the church was built in 1028 by the royal protospatharios Christophoros, the katepan of Lagoubardia, and his family, in a place that had been ‘profane before' — that is, a place in which there had previously been a pagan house of worship.
 We may note that, according to the archaeological evidence, the 'sacred area' of ancient Thessaloniki was located to the south-west of the Byzantine church; the administrative center, too, was probably in this area, judging by the finds from the large public buildings here, and more recently from the archaeological site in Diikitiriou Square.